aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 # Module 3: Serverless Service Backend

 In this module you'll use AWS Lambda and Amazon DynamoDB to build a backend process for handling requests from your web application.
-The browser application that you deployed in the first module allows users to request that a unicorn be sent to a location of their choice.
+The browser application that you deployed in the first module allows users to request that a rock be sent to a location of their choice.
 In order to fulfill those requests, the JavaScript running in the browser will need to invoke a service running in the cloud.

-You'll implement a Lambda function that will be invoked each time a user requests a unicorn.
-The function will select a unicorn from the fleet, record the request in a DynamoDB table and then respond to the front-end application with details about the unicorn being dispatched.
+You'll implement a Lambda function that will be invoked each time a user requests a rock.
+The function will select a rock from the fleet, record the request in a DynamoDB table and then respond to the front-end application with details about the rock being dispatched.

 ![Serverless backend architecture](../images/serverless-backend-architecture.png)